 Please note that only one person per registered connection can obtain continuing education credit.
 If you wish to obtain CEs, please register individually.

-Stand Up for Patient Safety members: Our continuing education provider now requires all those seeking CEs to register individually.
-They cannot provide you with continuing education credit if you do not register individually for this webcast.
+Stand Up for Patient Safety members: Our continuing education provider now requires all those seeking CEs and CMEs to register individually.
+They cannot provide you with continuing education or continuing medical credit if you do not register individually for this webcast.

 This presentation will be recorded and made available exclusively to members of the NPSF Stand Up for Patient Safety program.
 Continuing education credits are not available for on-demand presentations.
 For more information on joining the Stand Up program, please click here.